ericrallen/alchemy-ghost-theme/README.md

 ###SEO (in progress)

-I've partnered with an SEO specialist to make sure that the end result of Alchemy will maximize your SEO impact.
+AlchI've partnered with an SEO specialist to make sure that the end result of Alchemy will maximize your potential SEO impact.